Wondering how to conduct a survey? Here are the 5 things you’ll need to do:

 The first thing you should do before writing a survey is to figure out why you’re sending it out at all.
-What’s the point you’re trying to prove, or the question you’re trying to answer?
-This will change the questions and question types you need to ask in your survey.
+What type of insights are you looking for and what would help you validate your decisions.
+This will affect your question types and give you the most accurate data.

 For example, let’s say you want to know what people think about milk.
 The first thing you need to figure out is: why do you want to know what people think about milk?
 Is it because you are a dairy farmer who wants to know how many new cows to buy this year?
 Or is it because you are a drug company gauging the demand for a medicine for lactose intolerant people?
 Or is it because you want to market your new soymilk most effectively?